veevidify/docker-fastapi/README.md

 TRAEFIK_PUBLIC_NETWORK=traefik-public
 ```

-### Persisting Docker named volumes
+## b.
+Persisting Docker named volumes

-You need to make sure that each service (Docker container) that uses a volume is always deployed to the same Docker "node" in the cluster, that way it will preserve the data.
-Otherwise, it could be deployed to a different node each time, and each time the volume would be created in that new node before starting the service.
-As a result, it would look like your service was starting from scratch every time, losing all the previous data.
+- Make sure each service (Docker container) that uses a volume is always deployed to the same Docker "node" in the cluster to preserve the data.
+Otherwise, if deployed to a different node, the volume would be re-created in that new node before starting the service, as if starting from scratch and lose all the previous data.

-That's specially important for a service running a database.
-But the same problem would apply if you were saving files in your main backend service (for example, if those files were uploaded by your users, or if they were created by your system).
+- Especially important for a service running a database, saving files in backend service.

-To solve that, you can put constraints in the services that use one or more data volumes (like databases) to make them be deployed to a Docker node with a specific label.
-And of course, you need to have that label assigned to one (only one) of your nodes.
+- To achieve this, put constraints in the services that use data volumes (like databases), making them be deployed to a Docker node with a specific label.
+- You need to have that label assigned to only one of your nodes.

-#### Adding services with volumes
+### Adding services with volumes

-For each service that uses a volume (databases, services with uploaded files, etc) you should have a label constraint in your `docker-compose.yml` file.
+- For each service that uses a volume (databases, services with persisted files, etc) assign a label constraint in `docker-compose.yml`.

-To make sure that your labels are unique per volume per stack (for example, that they are not the same for `prod` and `stag`) you should prefix them with the name of your stack and then use the same name of the volume.
+- To make sure labels are unique per volume, per stack (for example, that they are not the same for `prod` and `staging`), prefix them with the name of the stack, then use the same name of the volume.

-Then you need to have those constraints in your `docker-compose.yml` file for the services that need to be fixed with each volume.
+- Then, have those constraints in `docker-compose.yml` for the services that need to be fixed with each volume.

-To be able to use different environments, like `prod` and `stag`, you should pass the name of the stack as an environment variable.
+- To use different environments, like `prod` and `staging`, pass the name of the stack as an environment variable.
 Like:

 ```bash
 STACK_NAME=staging-fastapi-app sh ./scripts/deploy.sh
 ```

-To use and expand that environment variable inside the `docker-compose.yml` files you can add the constraints to the services like:
+- To use and expand that environment variable inside the `docker-compose.yml`, add the constraints to the services:

 ```yaml
 version: '3'